iscbel/cse15l-lab-reports/LabReport1.md

 If it's your first time connecting to the server, you will be met with a message that will ask you to type in `yes` to continue.
 After you will then be connected and see a screen similar to this one.
-![Terminal when logged in](TerminalLoggedIn.png)
+![Terminal when logged in](TerminalLoggedIn.png) Because it is not my first time logging in, it will not be asking me to answer the yes or no question.

+We have now successfully connected to a server through our client.

+## Trying Commands